Derivatives of Trig Functions & sin(x)/x Limit

 Key Concepts

 The derivative of \(\sin x\) is \(\cos x\).
-You can see this geometrically: as an angle increases by a tiny amount on the unit circle, the vertical coordinate (sine) changes at a rate equal to the horizontal coordinate (cosine).
+Geometrically, as an angle increases by an infinitesimal amount on the unit circle, the vertical coordinate (sine) changes at a rate equal to the horizontal coordinate (cosine).

 \[\frac{d}{dx}(\sin x) = \cos x\]